saildart/waits-disk-kits/README.md

 At present, April 2021, this repository is a parking lot for re-factoring the SAILDART storage management software that generates waits-disk file-system images for simulators.
 I have promised myself two (or more) usable WAITS disk-image kits by the end of this month, April 2021.
-- BgBaumgart.
+BgBaumgart.

 <!-- # Shortcuts -->

-# RALF - Ralph Gorin WAITS File System Model
+# RALF - makes one DASD.data8 file
+## Ralph Gorin WAITS File System Model

 See the README file with no extension.
 RALF requires 'D' language tools and curator access to a saildart archive VAULT mount point.